BimmerGestalt/IDriveConnectAddons/README.md

 ## Unknown Possibilities

 The protocol has some other APIs which haven't been fully explored, such as the Map api that takes a KMZ file.
+This might enable some fun features:

 - Add a POI layer to show speed traps
+- Add a POI layer to show addresses of contacts from the phone's address book